February 24th - 2:30am - Operation "Florida or Bust!!" -

 As we get ready to head out on our 2008 tour of the U.S, we said our final

 goodbye, for now, to everyone.
 It was a very busy weekend, but a lot of fun.
-Friday

-night we had dinner with friends in Solvang.
-Cindy, Rochelle, Shelby and I hung out
+Friday night we had dinner with friends in Solvang.
+Cindy, Rochelle, Shelby

-in the warmth of the indoors, while Frank and John braved the chilly evening with a
+and I hung out in the warmth of the indoors, while Frank and John braved the

-good cigar and a bit of Cognac.
-Saturday night we headed a little north and met up
+chilly evening with a good cigar and a bit of Cognac.
+Saturday night we

-with Gwen and Chris for "An Evening with the Guitar" which was a concert put on by
+headed a little north and met up with Gwen and Chris for "An Evening with the

-the PCPA Theatre.
-There were two groups of players.
-The first group of men were
+groups of players.
+The first group consisted of three men, who were amazing.

-The second group were Flamenco style, which we have now learned, is not quite
+second group were Flamenco style, which we have now learned, is not quite

 our taste, but very entertaining.
 Sunday we spent with friends in Lompoc for a